ING Banner

 SYS> guide on

 Observing programs using guiding (exposure times longer than 2-3 min), the sequencer must be always used, so the sequencer should remain active (red flag checked) during the whole run.
-Also note that any TCS restart will start/default the observing system with the sequencer active.
+Also note that any TCS restart will start the observing system with the sequencer active by default.

 When observing guiding for time-series measurements, it is best to change the command in the sequencer to "guide on pixel {x} {y}" where {x} and {y} are the coordinates given when starting the guider.
 This will help minimise drifts between exposures.

-For short exposures (under 2-3 min) you may want to turn off the autoguiding.
+Moreover you want to turn off the autoguiding.
 This can be done using the command:

 SYS> guide off